-5. STEAM DAMPER AIR PISTON (FLOW CONTROL) OPERATION ADJUSTMENT
+5. STEAM DAMPER AIR PISTON (Flow Control) OPERATION ADJUSTMENT

 Although the damper operation was tested and adjusted prior to shipping at 80 psi, steam damper operation must be checked before the dryer is put into operation.
-Refer to page 37 for instructions to check system damper operation.
+Refer to the illustration above for correct steam damper operation.
 If damper air adjustment is necessary, locate flow control valve and make necessary adjustments as noted below.

-I. PREPARATION FOR OPERATION
+I. PREPARATION FOR OPERATION / START-UP